logiqai/docs/irondb/api/data-deletion.md

 ]
 ```

-## Deleting Histogram Data for a Metric or a Set of Metrics[​](https://docs.circonus.com/irondb/api/data-deletion#deleting-histogram-data-for-a-metric-or-a-set-of-metrics) <a href="#deleting-histogram-data-for-a-metric-or-a-set-of-metrics" id="deleting-histogram-data-for-a-metric-or-a-set-of-metrics"></a>
+## Deleting Histogram Data for a Metric or a Set of Metrics

 This API call is for deleting histogram rollup data from an IRONdb node for a specific metric or for a set of metrics (when wildcards or a tag query are specified).
 It will remove histogram data from the beginning of time up until the end time provided by the user for that metric(s).